biocore/micov/README.md

 coverages can be then be harvested from multiple `coverage.tgz` files.

 Why `coverage.tgz` files?
-Qiita provides a rich set of already computed coverage data in a BED compatible format.
+Qiita provides a rich set of already computed coverage data in a BED3 compatible format.
 Rather than invent *yet-another-format*, we opted to establish functionality on what is readily available from that resource.